 For more information, visit the official website of USSSA Baseball.
-If you have any additional questions or requests, feel free to call our customer coaches at 866-321-BATS (2287), email at firstname.lastname@example.org, or click here to live chat!
+If you have any additional questions or requests, feel free to call our Bat Experts at 1-866-321-2287, shoot them an email at email@example.com, or click here to live chat!

-To use the bat size chart below, all you have to do is follow these three simple steps:
+To use our interactive bat size chart below, follow these simple steps:

 - Move the top slider to the player's height range (in inches)

 - Move the bottom slider to the player's weight range (in pounds)